Google announces OpenTitan, an open source silicon root of trust project

 - Transparency — anyone can inspect, evaluate, and contribute to OpenTitan’s design and documentation to help build more transparent, trustworthy silicon RoT for all.

-- High quality – we are building a high-quality logically-secure silicon design, including
+- High quality — we are building a high-quality logically secure silicon design, including reference firmware, verification collateral, and technical documentation.

-- Flexibility – adopters can reduce costs and reach more customers by using a vendor-and platform-agnostic silicon RoT design that can be integrated into data center servers, storage, peripheral and other devices.
+- Flexibility — adopters can reduce costs and reach more customers by using a vendor- and platform-agnostic silicon RoT design that can be integrated into datacenter servers, storage, peripheral, and other devices.

 The group expects OpenTitan will be helpful for chip manufacturers, platform providers, and security-conscious enterprise organizations.
-That’s the hope anyway, once it actually launches.
-Google and its partners declined to provide a date.
+That’s the hope anyway.
+Google and its partners declined to provide a launch date.